daredyoshi/notes.github.io/docs/math/matrix.md

 Taking the dot product of two vectors is the same operation as creating a one row matrix out of the first one and treating it as a transform. [link](../Essence_of_linear_algebra/009_Dot_products_and_duality)

+## Rotating a vector in a different coordiante space
+What if you want to rotate a joint not in it's parent coordinate space but in that of another joint in a different hierarchy?
+[Change of basis](../Essence_of_linear_algebra/013_Change_of_basis)

+Cramer's rule is not really useful other than a conceptual thought experiement, because you could also just use gaussian elemination with an inverted matrix to get the same resule with better computation efficiancy.
+It's useful for determining single axes of vectors though, and to prove things geometrically.
+[Cramer's rule, explained geometrically](../Essence_of_linear_algebra/012_Cramers_rule_explained_geometrically)